spaze/hashes/README.md

 For **MD5** and **SHA-1**, it uses the long-known trick (it actually is a documented feature, see [*PHP type comparison tables*](https://php.net/types.comparisons) & [*Floating point numbers*](https://php.net/types.float)) that for PHP `'0e1' == '00e2' == '0'`, it just uses it for *practical* purposes.
 Any password *matches* any other password from the list.
 This is a different trick than *integral strings overflowing into floating point numbers*, just spot the difference between [these two lines](https://3v4l.org/581R5).

 ## [Plaintext](plaintext.md)
 For **plaintext**, it uses various conversion tricks.
 First password will *match* just the second one.
+Tricks are grouped by PHP versions allowing them.

 ## [bcrypt](bcrypt.md)
 **bcrypt** truncates passwords to a maximum length of 72 characters.
 The passwords *match* if the first 72 characters of both passwords match.